HarshalRohit/starter-Node-TS-Jest-Babel/README.md

 # NodeJS-TypeScript-Babel-Jest

-This is fork from [link](https://github.com/microsoft/TypeScript-Babel-Starter)
+This is fork from [microsoft TS Babel starter](https://github.com/microsoft/TypeScript-Babel-Starter)

 Its a pre-configured Typescript with Jest project, which can be used for writing code (may be try out modules) in typescript as well as write tests.